webgpu-native/webgpu-headers/doc/articles/Extensions.md

 Note all negative values (values with the most-significant bit set to 1) are reserved for future use.

-## Registry of extension bit flag values
+## Bitflag Registry {#BitflagRegistry}

-Implementation-specific and multi-implementation extensions **should** (*TBD: **must**?*) register new bit flag values of existing bit flag types here.
+Implementation-specific extensions **must** choose one of the following options when adding new bitflag values:
+- Register their reserved bitflag values in this document.
+- Add a new bitflag type, and use it via an extension struct.

 Core and Compatibility Mode bits will always be in the least-significant 53 bits, because the JS API can only represent 53 bits.
-Therefore, extended bit flag values **should** be in the most-significant 11 bits, overflowing into the most-significant end of the least-significant 53 bits if necessary (or avoiding doing so by adding a new bit flag type entirely).
+Therefore, extended bitflag values **should** be in the most-significant 11 bits, overflowing into the most-significant end of the least-significant 53 bits if necessary (or avoiding doing so by adding a new bitflag type entirely).

 - (None have been registered yet!)